-Agriculture The science, art, or practice of cultivating the soil, producing crops, and raising livestock and in varying degrees the preparation and marketing of the resulting products.
+The science, art, or practice of cultivating the soil, producing crops, and Agriculture use or in conjunction with an agricultural activity for at least ten (10) years to Existing

-Agricultural Building, A non-residential building that has been used for an agricultural

-Existing use or in conjunction with an agricultural activity for at least ten (10) years to general public are allowed to view or participate in, including farming, ranching, historical and cultural activities, harvest-your-own activities and attractions related to farming or ranching, including, but not limited to, marketing or selling of any products from the farm or ranch.
-Example of agritourism include farm markets; roadside stands; enjoyment of the farm environment; harvest-your-own operations; ice cream/bakery facilities; Maine Maple events; Christmas tree farm, including your own operations; wineries, winery tours and tastings; local product retail operations; corn mazes; farm-related interpretive facilities and exhibits; agricultural education programs and experiences; agriculturally related fairs and festivals; on-site farm, garden and nursery tours; trails; farm stay; recreation related operations; horseback riding; weddings; corporate events/retreats; and banquets.
+Agricultural Building, A non-residential building that has been used for an agricultural general public are allowed to view or participate in, including farming. ranching, historical and cultural activities, harvest-your-own activities and attractions related to farming or ranching, including, but not limited to, marketing or selling of any products from the farm or ranch.
+Example of agritourism include farm markets; roadside stands; enjoyment of the farm environment; harvest-your-own operations; ice cream/bakery facilities; Maine Maple events; Christmas tree farm, including your own operations; wineries, winery tours and tastings; local product retail operations; corn mazes; farmrelated interpretive facilities and exhibits; agricultural education programs and experiences; agriculturally related fairs and festivals; on-site farm, garden and nursery tours; trails; farm stay; recreation related operations; horseback riding; weddings; corporate events/retreats; and banquets.
 An activity is an agritourism activity whether or not the participant pays to view or participate in the activity.